 The area where the park is now was inhabited by Native Americans for centuries before it was colonized by white Europeans.
 The local Lenape tribe, the Wiechquaesgeck, called the area Chquaesgeck.
 They were described as living there in 1616 by the Dutch, who arrived and began attempting to drive them out; the land was finally taken by the Dutch in 1715.
 The earliest known Dutch name for the area was Lange Bergh (Long Hill).

 Margaret Corbin Circle and Margaret Corbin Drive are named after a defender of northern Manhattan in the battle against the British troops.
-When Corbin’s husband, John Corbin, fell during battle, Margaret took control of her husband’s canon.
-Her canon was one of the last canons to fire during the battle.
+When Corbin’s husband, John Corbin, fell during battle, Margaret took control of her husband’s cannon.
+Her cannon was one of the last cannons to fire during the battle.
 She became the first woman to receive a military pension.
+In the early 1900s, a monument was erected in her honor: “On this hilltop stood Fort Tryon, the northern outwork of Fort Washington, its gallant defense against the Hessian troops by the Maryland and Virginia regiment 16-November-1776 was shared by Margaret Corbin, the first American woman to take a soldier’s part in the war for liberty.”

 Park Founding and Design